Plamen Galabov: Club career

 Galabov made his competitive debut on 12 December 2012 in a Bulgarian Cup game against Spartak Varna, coming on as a substitute in the 56th minute.
 Litex won the game by a score of 7–1.
 A year later, on 14 December 2013, he made his A PFG debut in a 5–2 away win over Lokomotiv Plovdiv, playing the full 90 minutes, though he was sent off for a second yellow card in the closing moments of the match.

 On 6 September 2017, Galabov was loaned to Etar Veliko Tarnovo until the end of the year.
 A year later he was again loaned out to Etar until the end of 2018.

+On 27 June 2025, Galabov joined Scottish Premiership club Dundee on a two-year deal.

 International career

-Galabov was named in Bulgaria's 2016 Kirin Cup squad but was later withdrawn through injury.
-He earned his first cap on 3 September 2020, replacing then CSKA Sofia teammate Petar Zanev for the last 11 minutes of the 1:1 home draw with Republic of Ireland in a UEFA Nations League match.
+Galabov was named in Bulgaria's 2016 Kirin Cup squad but was later withdrawn through injury. but got an injury before the cup.
+He earned his first cap on 3 September 2020, replacing then CSKA Sofia teammate Petar Zanev for the last 11 minutes of a 1–1 home draw with Republic of Ireland in a UEFA Nations League match.